wix/AppleSimulatorUtils/README.md

 ## Troubleshooting

-- In case an installation fails, make sure to update your command line tools in the System Update system prefernce pane of your Mac
+- In case an installation fails, make sure to update your command line tools in the System Update system preference pane of your Mac
 - If Homebrew complains about a conflict in the `wix/brew` tap, run `brew untap wix/brew && brew tap wix/brew` and try installing again
 - If installation still fails, **run `brew doctor` and fix all issues & warnings**